 Taking Action: Applying Your Taxonomy to Enhance Support Workflows

-Continuously Refining Your Taxonomy to Meet Customer Needs
+Continuously Refine the Taxonomy to Match Customer Needs

 Addressing Intent Tagging Challenges with Cobbai’s AI-Driven Support Platform